 In October 2010, the ODA Mieru-ka Site (a website for the visualization of ODA) was launched within the JICA website to provide an easy-to-understand explanation of the current status of ODA projects and other aspects of the overall flow, and to further increase public understanding and support for ODA.
-Photographs, ex-ante/ex-post evaluations, and other information are being posted for enhanced information, in order to explain project overviews and processes from project formulation to completion with a focus on loan, grant, and technical cooperation projects around the world.
+Photographs, ex-ante/ex-post evaluations, and other information are being posted for to report on Japan's cooperation.
+Furthermore, Japanese diplomatic missions host various lectures and create websites, PR pamphlets, and other sources of information both in English and local languages.